aboler/plant-partner/README.md

   - Built a persistent bottom navigation bar (Tasks, Home, Settings)
   - Developed placeholder screens for each tab
   - Tested UI flow and verified emulator functionality
-- Implemented skeleton of database with basic functions
+- Implemented locally-hosted database and backend API source code with basic functions
+  - Set up MongoDB database that can be hosted locally, currently stores one JSON data model
+  - Created Backend App source code with an API via Express.JS that allows for communication with the backend server and database
+  - Organized the source code into folders for function controllers, JSON data models, and CRUD routes for easy addition of new functionality

 ## Project Architecture